Bachelor of Maritime Transport (MT)

 Industry-Relevant Curriculum

-1. Provide a strong foundation in basic and updated knowledge related to the shipping and maritime industry.
+1. Provide a strong foundation in updated knowledge and skills related to the Shipping and Maritime Industry.

-2. Qualify students to track their professional career and managerial studies by gaining the skills and competence that enhance their ability to communicate effectively using transferable and soft skills.
+2. Qualify students to pursue professional careers and managerial roles by gaining skills and competencies that enhance their ability to communicate effectively using transferable and soft skills.

-3. Support the shipping and maritime industry with successful marine officers implementing all shipping duties at sea and operating using modern technological tools.
+3. Support the Shipping and Maritime Industry with highly qualified marine officers capable of implementing maritime duties at sea and efficiently operating modern technological tools.

-4. Upscale and improve students analytical and critical thinking skills to be able to prepare and implement useful projects related to the shipping and maritime industry
+4. Enhance students' analytical and critical thinking skills, enabling them to prepare and implement impactful projects related to the shipping and maritime industry.

 Program Learning Outcomes